Monday, September 21, 2009

 The tonal qualities of the image look much better now and the colorcast is reduced a bit.
 Now to totally remove the color cast.
 Choose the Set Gray Point eyedropper from the Levels dialog box (below).
 When we click on the image with this tool it will choose the selected area as the gray point of the image and balance all the color to match.
 Click on a portion of the image that should be a neutral gray, such as the ladies pants.
 The colors will shift; if you are not happy, keep experimenting by clicking the Set Gray Point tool in different parts of the image.

-.
+When you are happy with the result, click OK to apply the Levels to the image.
+You have now learned how to use the Levels tool correctly.
 The image below shows the final corrected image, a huge improvement from the original.
 Now the figures can clearly be seen without being lost in the shadows of the image.

 We chose to create a tutorial on how to create and use actions in photoshop.